Remote Education Provision at the UCL Academy:

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

-All parents and carers should be providing students with a suitable space where they can focus on their work and engage in online learning.
+All parents and carers should provide students with a suitable space where they can focus on their work and engage in online learning.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-Classcharts, an online platform and app, is being used to track the attendance, engagement and progress of all students online learning.
+Class Charts, an online platform and app, will be used to track the attendance, engagement and progress of all students online learning.
 This will provide live information on students’ work and levels of engagement.
 Please contact the Academy if you do not have parental access to Classcharts.

 How will you assess my child’s work and progress?